Cotidie/text-to-image/README.md

 # Text-to-Image Generation

 A simple Flask REST API for generating images from text prompts using Stability AI's SD-Turbo model, **locally**.
+The server instance is responsible for a single Text2Image model in common scenario where only a single GPU is available.

 ## Features
 - Fast image generation from text prompts